SYGong/sygong.github.io/_posts/2019-01-22-a-practical-evaluation-of-radio-signal-strength-for-ranging-based-localization.md

 [Article][article_link]

 ## Synopsis
-Quantify the effects of various environmental factors to RSS. localization RSS ranging-based  multi-hop sensor network in special environment and device setup.
+Quantify the effects of various environmental factors to RSS.
+Localization RSS ranging-based  multi-hop sensor network in some conditions.

-## Multi-hop
+## Localization
-in which nodes use RSS to estimate distances to other nodes and can localize themselves even while being multiple hops from the nearest anchor node.
+Each node use RSS to estimate distances to other nodes, find shortest path to each anchor whose position are given.
+Shortest path distances are then used for multilateration.

 ## Quantities
 Quantify the effects of environmental factors on RSS.